 The following pages provide data in relation to the various offences detected by the road safety camera system and the fines (infringements) associated with those offences.

-The latest statistics available for download below are for the second quarter of 2015-16 (October - December).
+The latest statistics available for download below are for the third quarter of 2015-16 (January - March).

 Top 10 road safety cameras for infringements issued

 |At The Intersection Of Warrigal Road And Batesford Road, Chadstone - Lane 1, 2, 3||14,355|

 |At The Intersection Of Flinders Street And William Street, Melbourne - Lane 1, 2, 3||14,162|